department-of-veterans-affairs/vagov-content/pages/decision-reviews/after-you-request-review.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: After You Request A VA Decision Review
-title: After you request a decision review
+heading: After you request a decision review
 display_title: After you request a decision review
 hidesidenav: true
 ---